Dre1896/RIT-DSCI-633-FDS/README.md

 |Class Participation| 5% |

 **Late work policy**:
-- 25% deducted, if submitted within the first 24 hours after deadline.
+- 0 Credit for the Assignment or Project if submitted after deadline.
-- 50% deducted, if submitted within the next 24 hours.
-- 100% deducted thereafter.

 Exceptions: Under extraordinary circumstances involving self, a friend, or a family member.
 Highly creative excuses will be given a few minutes of attention and nothing further.